kaz-yos/tableone/README.md

 A higher quality version is available at YouTube: https://www.youtube.com/watch?v=IZgDKmOC0Wg&feature=youtu.be

-Table 1 in three lines
+tableone code example
 -------------------------------------------------------------------------------

 In this table, continuous and categorical variables can be ordered however you like.
 The p-valeus are from exact tests for pre-specified variables.
 For nonnormal variables, it shows median and IQR instead of mean and SD, and p-values are from nonparametric tests.
+In this case, the dataset has been transformed so that categorical variables are factors.

 ```
 > tableOne <- CreateTableOne(vars = vars, strata = "trt", data = pbc)